surma/containix/README.md

 # Containix

-Containix is a containerization tool that relies on [Nix] to build the container environment rather than full-blown Linux system file trees.
+Containix is a containerization tool that relies on [Nix] to define and build the container environment rather than using images of Linux system file trees like [Docker] does.

-Containix uses [Nix Flakes] as the container specification format.
+Containix uses [Nix Flakes] as the container definition format.
 Take a look at the [examples] to get an impression for what that looks like.

 ## Installation